micro-os-plus/sifive-templates-xpack/README.md

 $
 ```

-For use in scripts, it is possible to pass all required data on the
+When used in scripts, it is possible to pass all required data on the
 command line.
 The only mandatory property is `boardName`, all other
 have defaults.